multiversx/mx-sdk-py-cli/CLI.md

-                                                 mnemonic or Ledger devices (default: 0) --sender-username SENDER_USERNAME              🖄 the username of the sender --proxy PROXY                                  🔗 the URL of the proxy --nonce NONCE                                  # the nonce for the transaction --recall-nonce                                 ⭮ whether to recall the nonce when creating the transaction (default:
+                                                 mnemonic or Ledger devices (default: 0) --sender-username SENDER_USERNAME              🖄 the username of the sender --proxy PROXY                                  🔗 the URL of the proxy --nonce NONCE                                  # the nonce for the transaction.
+The nonce is fetched from the network if --proxy is provided.
-                                                 False)
+  --recall-nonce                                 ⭮ whether to recall the nonce when creating the transaction (default:
+                                                 False).
+This argument is OBSOLETE.
+The nonce is fetched from the network if --proxy is provided.
   --gas-price GAS_PRICE                          ⛽ the gas price (default: 1000000000)
   --gas-limit GAS_LIMIT                          ⛽ the gas limit
   --value VALUE                                  the value to transfer (default: 0)